[Japanese][English]

 You should set value=0 to set counts to "0" in the masked area.

 [6] Using the task "scombine", sum all orders of the target and CBlaze_b (w/ combine=sum group=images).
-Then devide the summed target by the summed CBlaze_b_sum.
+Then divide the summed target by the summed CBlaze_b_sum.
 This process can avoid the degeneration of the S/N ratio around overlapped area, and get the smooth connection.

-ecl> socmbine H75611omlcsf_ecwzr_b H75611omlcsf_ecwzr_b_sum combine=sum gorup=images
+ecl> socmbine H75611omlcsf_ecwzr_b H75611omlcsf_ecwzr_b_sum combine=sum group=images

-ecl> socmbine CBlaze_b CBlaze_b_sum combine=sum gorup=images
+ecl> socmbine CBlaze_b CBlaze_b_sum combine=sum group=images

 ecl> sarith H75611omlcsf_ecwzr_b_sum / CBlaze_b_sum H75611_Cfit